- Setting Up Email Submissions

 Understanding How Email Submissions Work

 Email submissions are enabled on a per program basis.
-Your account manager will set up your program with an email address, which will be something like
+Your account manager will set up your program with an email address, which will be similar to

-- The email subject as the submission’s title.
+- Email subject will appear in the submission’s title.

-- The email contents of the email will appear in the submission’s description.
+- Email content will appear in the submission’s description.

-All you have to do is log in to Crowdcontrol to view and manage the submission as you usually would.
+You can log in to Crowdcontrol to view and manage the submission.

 Important Notice-Communicating with Researchers: You will only be able to communicate with the researcher through Crowdcontrol if they claim the submission.